Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Listing all versions of deleted objects in the bucket.
 - [x] Suspending versioning on the bucket.
 - [ ] Enabling MFA Add on the bucket.

+### A SysOps administrator is testing an application that is hosted on five Amazon EC2 instances.
+The instances run in an Auto Scaling group behind an Application Load Balancer (`ALB`).
+High CPU utilization during load testing is causing the Auto Scaling group to scale out.
+The SysOps administrator must troubleshoot to find the root cause of the high CPU utilization before the Auto Scaling group scales out.
+Which action should the SysOps administrator take to meet these requirements?

+- [ ] Enable instance scale-in protection.
+- [ ] Place the instance into the Standby state.
+- [ ] Remove the listener from the `ALB`.
+- [x] Suspend the `Launch and Terminate` process types.